CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 ## Threads

-Most storage drivers only offer a synchronous and blocking API.
+Strangely enough, most storage drivers only offer a synchronous and blocking API.
 This means that storage operations can only be started after previous operations were completed.
-To prevent that the entire MailerQ process gets blocked while a storage operation is in progress, MailerQ starts a couple of different threads in which the storage operations are being executed.
+To prevent that the entire MailerQ process gets blocked while a storage operation is in progress, MailerQ maintains multiple connections to the storage, and starts seperate threads in which the storage operations are being executed.

 The number of threads (and the number of storage connections) can be set using the "storage-threads" variable.
 If you set this to a higher value,